 - Tune the database by changing indexes and queries to more efficiently work with data.

 These are manual methods because you need to decide what DTU-based model resource limits and vCore-based model resource limits (preview) meet your needs.
 Otherwise, you would need to rewrite the application or database code and deploy the changes.

 Increasing performance tier of your database

 Azure SQL Database offers two purchasing models, a DTU-based purchasing model and a vCore-based purchasing model (preview) that you can choose from.
 Each service tier strictly isolates the resources that your SQL database can use, and guarantees predictable performance for that service level.
 In this article, we offer guidance that can help you choose the service tier for your application.
 We also discuss ways that you can tune your application to get the most from Azure SQL Database.

 This article focuses on performance guidance for single databases in Azure SQL Database.
-For performance guidance related to elastic database pools, see Price and performance considerations for elastic database pools.
-Note, though, that you can apply many of the tuning recommendations in this article to databases in an elastic database pool, and get similar performance benefits.
+For performance guidance related to elastic pools, see Price and performance considerations for elastic pools.
+Note, though, that you can apply many of the tuning recommendations in this article to databases in an elastic pool, and get similar performance benefits.